opentext-idol/idol-rich-media-tutorials/tutorials/showcase/face-recognition/README.md

 In this tutorial we will:

+1. use the Media Server GUI to upload and train faces
-1. train faces and use the `FaceRecognize` analysis engine to match them
+1. use the `FaceRecognize` analysis engine to match them
 1. match your identity from your webcam
 1. optimize analysis configuration for good performance